Instant Pot Desserts That Prove the Appliance Can Ace Sweets, Too

 Chocolate-covered cherry meets New York cheesecake in this easy Instant Pot dessert.
 The baking time is practically cut in half when you skip the oven and pressure cook.
 You’ll love that news, plus the way the chocolate cheesecake crust and dried cherries throughout the cake pair with the cherry pie filling and melted chocolate on top of the pressure cooker dessert.

 Let them eat cake...faster!
 Though you can bake this chocolate-espresso and mascarpone cake in the slow cooker, the pressure cooker delivers more moist, tender, and dense results.
 The steamed Instant Pot bundt cake also delivers two hours quicker than the slow cooker option.

 Caramel-Ginger Wild Rice Pudding

 A multicooker is the most efficient way to prepare rice, quinoa, and other whole grains for meal prep recipes.
 It’s also the quickest and easiest way to bring bowls of cozy rice pudding to the table.
-This Instant Pot dessert calls for only 20 minutes of cooking and 15 minutes of pressure release.
+This pressure cooker dessert calls for only 20 minutes of cooking and 15 minutes of pressure release.
 All that’s left to do is drizzle with caramel sauce, sprinkle on crystallized ginger, and grab a spoon.

 Dulce de Leche Cheesecake

-Pressure Cooker Chocolate Cherry Bread Pudding
+Pressure Cooker Chocolate-Cherry Bread Pudding

 Pressure Cooker Blueberry French Toast Casserole